 - Will you stay in a hotel like this or like that?

-- Do you prefer B&B’s?
+- Do you prefer boutique hotels?
 Or will you stay in an Airbnb?

 - Will your destination require specific travel gear that you’ll need to factor into the overall costs?

 - If you participate in airline or hotel loyalty programs, can you use miles and/or points to offset some or all of the costs?